rackerlabs/rackspace-how-to/content/cloud-servers/what-does-rackspace-do-in-the-cloud.md

 This service level offers code development assistance.
 If your code leverages our API interfaces, we help you ensure that it is accessing them correctly.
 Similar to the Managed Infrastructure service level, we cannot adjust your code.
-However, we can log into the server, review what you are doing, and test accessing the interfaces from your server to ensure that there aren't any issues with access.
-These checks help determine whether an issue is code- related.
+However, we can log in to the server, review what you are doing, and test accessing the interfaces from your server to ensure that there aren't any issues with access.
+These checks help determine whether an issue is code-related.
 If so, your developer will know how to address the issue.

 #### Backups